gotthardp/lorawan-server/README.md

 The management web-pages are available under `/admin`.
 It is just a wrapper around the REST API.

+To register a new gateway, create a new *Gateways* list entry.

-To add a personalized device, create a new *Link* list entry.
+To add a personalized device, create a new *Links* list entry.
-To add an OTAA device, create a new *Device* list entry and start the device.
-The *Link* list will be updated automatically once the device joins the network.
+To add an OTAA device, create a new *Devices* list entry and start the device.
+The *Links* list will be updated automatically once the device joins the network.

 ![alt tag](https://raw.githubusercontent.com/gotthardp/lorawan-server/master/doc/admin.png)